Month: March 2019

 Mental disorders are a big part of the global disease burden.
 They are also well-known for their strong association with environmental-related disasters.
 What's more, ongoing climate change is expected to ...Read More →

-The UKRI GCRF Action against Stunting Hub is an £19.75 million investment by the UK government to alleviate child stunting, globally.
-From 28th February to 1st March, we held the ...Read More →
+The UKRI GCRF Action against Stunting Hub is an £19.76 million investment by the UK government to alleviate child stunting, globally.
+It is funded by UK Research and Innovation (UKRI) ...Read More →

 In this day and age, we often assume that water should be globally accessible.
 Unfortunately, this is not always the case.
 I was concerned to learn that El Salvador is ...Read More →